asundberg/NN_gooey/README.md

 Technologies: Python, Keras (a Python library), SQL, Node.js, Angular.js, Angular Material, and d3.

+Our app is now deployed.
+Please visit us at [brainlab.tech](http://brainlab.tech/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.